official-inquiries/climate-action-us-senate-2014/pages/opening-boxer.md

 ---
 layout: page
 title: Opening Statements -- Boxer, Hon.
 Barbara, U.S. Senator from the State of Rhode Island
-edit: true
 ---

-* TOC
-{:toc}

 Page 13

-OPENING STATEMENT OF HON.
+## OPENING STATEMENT OF HON.
 BARBARA BOXER,
-U.S. SENATOR FROM THE STATE OF CALIFORNIA
+## U.S. SENATOR FROM THE STATE OF CALIFORNIA

 Senator BOXER.
 Thank you, Senator.

 Thanks to your work, we are joined by an extraordinary panel.